build-your-own-internet/byoi/chapters/003-internet-chonk/README.md

 This can happen for 2 reasons.
 A router that has an interface on the network of the destination IP sees that there is no machine with the destination IP on that network.
 OR a router that does not have an interface on the network of the destination IP and doesn't have a default route doesn't have a route for the destination IP.

 Basically, if the machine didn't exist, we would get an error response to our `ping`.
-For example, if we try to `ping 1.0.0.50`, a machine we've never created on our internetwork, we get back `Destination Host Unreachable`:
+For example, if we try to `ping 1.0.0.50`, a machine we've never created on our internet, we get back `Destination Host Unreachable`:

 ```bash
 root@client:/# ping 1.0.0.50